Abandon (film): Box office

 The film opened at #7 at the U.S. box office, taking $5,064,077 in its first opening weekend.

 Critical reception

 Reception was largely negative.
-Rotten Tomatoes judged the film to have a 16% "rotten" critical approval rating based on 113 reviews, with an average score of 4.28/10, summarizing critical opinion in saying that the plotline is "disjointed and muddled".
+Rotten Tomatoes judged the film to have a 16% "rotten" critical approval rating based on 114 reviews, with an average score of 4.28/10, with the consensus stating: "The plotline for Abandon is too disjointed and muddled to offer much in the way of thrills."
 On Metacritic, the film's score is 36/100 based on 26 reviews, indicating generally unfavorable reception.
 Variety magazine described it as "a tricked-up Fatal Attraction wannabe".

 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.